 3. Practice Material

-Polymer clay comes in different colors like white, black, yellow, etc., but if you want your project to look like real gold or silver then you should combine it with gold or silver leaves.
+They both have their own benefits.
+Polymer clay requires baking.
+It comes in different colors like white, black, yellow, etc., but if you want your project to look like real gold or silver then you should gild it with gold or silver leaf sheets.

 4. Soldering iron kit

 A soldering iron kit is an essential tool for jewelry making.
 This tool provides heat to melt metal together so that it can be shaped into the desired design.
-It includes all of the necessary equipment needed to solder metal together such as solder wire, flux and a torch lighter.
+It is also used to easily remove the excess mesh fabric from embroidered laces.

 Using a ruler will help you keep track of how long each strand needs to be so that it fits perfectly on your customer’s wrist or neckline without being either too loose or too tight (both of which could cause irritation).

 6. Wire cutters

-Using this tool will ensure that your jewelry pieces look professional and neat which is always very important when selling them online or selling in person at a flea market or craft fair event!
+Using this tool will ensure that your jewelry pieces look professional and neat which is always very important when selling them online or selling in person at a flea market or even in a craft fair event.